What is carbon monoxide?

 Carbon monoxide is harmful when inhaled because it displaces oxygen in the blood and deprives the heart, brain, and other vital organs of oxygen.
 Large amounts of CO can overcome you in minutes without warning, causing you to lose consciousness and suffocate.

 The lack of warning signs makes CO especially dangerous.
 Employees with heart or lung problems are especially susceptible to CO poisoning.
 Early signs of acute CO poisoning include headache, blurry vision, drowsiness, dizziness, weakness, and confusion.
 Initially the victim may have pale skin.
 Later the skin and mucous membranes turn cherry red due to the CO combining with blood hemoglobin.
 If the exposure continues, these symptoms may be followed by nausea, vomiting, ringing in the ears, and difficulty breathing.
 Finally, the victim loses consciousness and enters a coma.
-If the victim does not receive oxygen, the victim will die.
+If the victim does not receive oxygen, death can occur.
 If the victim survives, he/she may suffer permanent brain damage.
 In extremely high CO concentrations, death can occur within only a few minutes.

 What can you do if you suspect an exposure?